Missaukee County, Michigan: Lakes and rivers

 There are 33 natural freshwater lakes in Missaukee County.
 The largest of these, Lake Missaukee, has a surface area of 1800 acre.
 The lakes and streams in much of the county drain into the Muskegon River, which flows generally north to south through its eastern tier of townships.
 The 51.1 mi Clam River, a tributary of the Muskegon, flows generally west to east through the county.
 The Reedsburg Dam is located within Missaukee County.
+The Manistee River also flows southwesterly through the extreme northwest of the county.